-- Unwelcome sexual advances (including explicit or implicit proposition(s) of sexual contact or activity); - Requests for sexual favors (including overt or subtle pressure); - Gratuitous comments about an individual's sexual activities or speculation about an individual's sexual experiences; - Gratuitous comments, jokes, questions, anecdotes or remarks of a sexual nature about clothing or bodies; - Persistent, unwanted sexual or romantic attention; - Exposure to sexually suggestive visual displays such as photographs, graffiti, posters, calendars or other materials; - Deliberate, repeated humiliation or intimidation; - Sexual exploitation: - Unwelcome intentional touching of a sexual nature; or - Deliberate physical interference with or restriction of movement.
+- Unwelcome sexual advances (including explicit or implicit proposition(s) of sexual contact or activity); - Requests for sexual favors (including overt or subtle pressure); - Gratuitous comments about an individual's sexual activities or speculation about an individual's sexual experiences; - Gratuitous comments, jokes, questions, anecdotes or remarks of a sexual nature about clothing or bodies; - Persistent, unwanted sexual or romantic attention; - Exposure to sexually suggestive visual displays such as photographs, graffiti, posters, calendars or other materials; - Deliberate, repeated humiliation or intimidation; - Sexual exploitation; - Unwelcome intentional touching of a sexual nature; - Deliberate physical interference with or restriction of movement; - Consensual sexual conduct that is unprofessional and inappropriate, and created a Hostile Environment.

-Definition of "Sexual Exploitation"

-Conduct where an individual takes nonconsensual or abusive sexual advantage of another for their own benefit, or to benefit anyone other than the one being exploited.
+Definition of "Sexual Exploitation" Conduct where an individual takes non-consensual or abusive sexual advantage of another for their own benefit, or to benefit anyone other than the one being exploited.

-Examples of sexual exploitation include, but are not limited to: Engaging in voyeurism; forwarding of pornographic or other sexually inappropriate material by email, text, or other channels to non-consenting students/groups; the intentional removal of a condom or other contraceptive barrier during sexual activity without the consent of a sexual partner; and any activity that goes beyond the boundaries of consent, such as recording of sexual activity, letting others watch consensual sex, or knowingly transmitting a sexually transmitted disease (STD) to another.
+Examples of sexual exploitation include, but are not limited to: engaging in sexual voyeurism; forwarding of pornographic or other sexually inappropriate material by email, text, or other channels to non-consenting students/groups; the intentional removal of a condom or other contraceptive barrier during sexual activity without the consent of a sexual partner; threatening to "out" someone based on sexual orientation, gender identity, or gender expression; threatening to harm oneself if the other party does not engage in the sexual activity; threatening to disclose someone's highly personal images; threatening to disclose sensitive details about one's sexual preferences, habits, and/or experiences; and threatening to expose someone's prior sexual activity to another person; and any activity that goes beyond the boundaries of consent, such as recording of sexual activity, letting others watch consensual sex, or knowingly transmitting a sexually transmitted disease (STD) to another.